February 19, 2021 — Categorized in:

 Black Women’s Health Imperative

-The first nonprofit organization created by Black women to help protect and advance the health and wellness of Black women and girls.
+The Black Women’s Health Imperative is the first nonprofit organization created by Black women to help protect and advance the health and wellness of Black women and girls.

 Trans Women of Color Collective

-Created to cultivate economic opportunities and affirming spaces for Trans people of color and their families, to foster kinship, build community, engage in healing and restorative justice through arts, culture, media, advocacy and activism.
+Created to cultivate economic opportunities and affirming spaces for Trans people of color and their families, The Trans Women of Color Collective seeks to foster kinship, build community, and engage in healing and restorative justice through arts, culture, media, advocacy, and activism.

 Therapy for Black Men